|Size||500mm wide x 430mm deep x 1000mm high|

 The current draw of Duet + Panel Due + 7″ TFT panel is more than the 500mA capacity of typical USB ports, so provide power to the PanelDue too from another USB port or USB power supply and another micro USB cable.

-The Trigger LED on the effector should flash twice about a second after you provide power.
+The green trigger LED on the Smart Effector should flash twice about a second after you provide power.

 Go to Settings->Machine Properties in Duet Web Control.
 Check that the endstop switches for drives 1, 2, 3 show as not stopped until you press the homing switches on the X, Y and Z towers respectively.